blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_activateCandidacy
+ec_activateCandidacy
 ---------------------

 Allows a "removed" validator to re-activate itself.

 **Parameters**

 	* ``from`` String - The address for the validator.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.

 **Returns**